theliwash/Hospitality-Metrics-Overview/README.md

 ### Datasets
 The required datasets can be found in the "datasets" folder.
 All the required materials have been taken from the [codebasics.io website.](https://codebasics.io/) website.

-Please feel free to fork or download the resources from this repo and create your own visualizations.
+Please feel free to fork or download the resources from this repository and create your own visualizations.